wizzdi/flexicore-boot-integration-demo/README.md

 run with spring boot properties launcher

     java -jar pet-server-2.0.0-exec.jar -Dloader.main=com.example.pet.Application -Dloader.debug=true -Dloader.path=file:/home/flexicore/entities/

+plugins should be placed in the /home/flexicore/plugins directory , entities should be placed in the /home/flexicore/entities/ directory.
  ## How to Test?
  Swagger interface can be found in http://localhost:8080/swagger-ui.html